CHAM (AM): Back to CHAM

 In 1981, Moffat Communications, Ltd. acquired CJJD and immediately upgraded the station's facilities, expanded its news staff, and included some talk programming in the lineup.
 Moffat changed the station call sign back to CHAM in 1982, and in July 1983, changed format to country, broadcasting in AM stereo.
-In August 1985, CHAM moved to 820 kHz, increasing power to 50,000 watts daytime and 10,000 watts at night.
+On August 18, 1985, CHAM moved to 820 kHz, increasing power to 50,000 watts daytime and 10,000 watts at night.

 As a pioneering country station, 820 CHAM would earn its greatest fame and following, having had a good run for 2+ decades under various management and ownership, including Golden West Broadcasting (who acquired the station in 1993), Affinity Radio Group (1997), and Telemedia (2000).
 CHAM was honoured as Canadian Country Music Association Station of the Year in 1989, the same year the Country Music Association bestowed Medium Market Station honours.

-In 2002, Standard Broadcasting acquired CHAM and its sister stations (CKOC and CKLH), and on January 31, 2005, at 8:20a.m., with contemporary country listeners having gravitated to the FM dial, adjusted CHAM's format to become "All Time Country Favourites: 820 CHAM - The Legend", with the station concentrating on classic country music (though a few current songs would later be included on a limited basis).
+In 2002, Standard Broadcasting acquired CHAM and its sister stations (CKOC and CKLH), and on January 31, 2005, at 8:20a.m., with contemporary country listeners having gravitated to the FM dial, adjusted CHAM's format to become "The Legend", with the station concentrating on classic country music, with limited currents.

 Talk radio

 In October 2007, Astral Media acquired Standard Broadcasting's terrestrial radio and television assets, including CHAM.
 On August 29, 2008, the station began stunting with all-Christmas music, teasing listeners that on September 2, 2008, there would be "10,000 reasons to tune in at 8:20a.m."
 On September 2, CHAM's new format was revealed — a news/talk radio format as Talk 820.
 CHAM's talk schedule would include local talk shows hosted by Mike Nabuurs, Becky Coles, Jason Farr, Jodi Gaskell, Dave Shuttleworth, and Mike Bullard, along with syndicated shows including Dennis Miller.
 The new CHAM format included live sports coverage, including Hamilton Bulldogs hockey, Toronto Blue Jays baseball, and National Football League broadcasts from Westwood One.

 The "Talk" format of CHAM did not provide the total numbers that Astral was looking for, with the station lagging behind longtime Hamilton talk stalwart CHML.
 Seeing an opportunity to fill a country void in the Hamilton market left by CING-FM's changeover to classic hits in 2009, and taking advantage of a staff restructuring at the Astral Hamilton station cluster, CHAM reverted to an all-country format (and the "820 CHAM" branding) on July 22, 2010 at Noon.
-The playlist concentrated on both current country and hits from the past 20 years, with a greater than usual focus on Canadian content.
+The playlist concentrated on a range of music from 1990 to the present day, with larger focus on Canadian artists.
 The station would keep many of the sports commitments it adopted during its talk format, many of which it had already held prior to the talk format's debut.